ngworker/lumberjack-next/README.md

 You must also register the log driver modules for the log drivers that you want to enable.

-If you want to add the `LumberjackHttpDriver`, add the following code
+If you want to add the `LumberjackHttpDriver` and the `LumberjackConsoleDriver`, add the following code

 ```ts
 // (...)